 Homeschool In A Box Versus Planning Your Own Curriculum

-So after those years of school in a box I decided I was ready to pull from various sources and make my own lesson plans.
-Some of you may think 3-4 years is a long time for me to decide to finally transition over to lesson planning on my own, but everyone is different.
+After those few years of school in a box I decided I was ready to pull from various sources and make my own lesson plans.
+Some of you may think 3-4 years is a long time for me to decide to transition over to lesson planning on my own.
+But everyone is different.

 As far as pulling from various sources to create your own curriculum – if you don’t have teaching experience be patient with yourself.
 It does take a bit of time to find choices that work well with you and your children.
 It helps to know their learning style and also how you learn and comprehend.
 If you and your child are opposites, then you need to make some adjustments, but that’s one of the most magical parts of homeschooling!
-You can customize the curriculum for that child, and who knows your child better than you momma?
+You can customize the curriculum for each child, and who knows your child better than you momma?
 You get to create a customized education for your kiddos, that is such a huge blessing for you and your family.
 We need to remind ourselves of that more often.

-Just a quick note about cost, I have spent almost as much buying curriculum from multiple sources as it cost to just bundle the school in a box.
-By the time I searched and found the best choices for us in each subject, and the needed supplies, supplemental books and everything we use it didn’t save me a ton of money.
+In years past I have spent almost as much buying curriculum from multiple sources as it cost me to bundle school in a box.
+By the time I searched and found the best choices for us in each subject, and the necessary supplies, supplemental books and everything we use – it didn’t save me a ton of money.

-Reach out to me anytime if you need help learning how to choose curriculum, I would love to hear from you and help in any way if I can.
-I have gained a lot of knowledge from both options, and see the value and benefit equally to both.
+Reach out to me anytime if you need help learning how to choose curriculum or with homeschooling in general.
+I would love to hear from you and help in any way if I can.
+I have gained a lot of knowledge from both options, and see the value and benefit to both.

 Best of luck weighing your choices!